johnnyiller/johnnyiller.github.io/_posts/2015-8-26-quick-guide-to-github-team-workflow.markdown

    status     Show the status of the working directory and staging area commit     Record changes to the repository

-{% endhighlight %}

-Assuming all goes well you should now be able to type.
+# Assuming all goes well you should now be able to type the following from your feature branch.

-{% highlight bash %}
 git pull-request

 # the first time you run this command it will ask for your username and password.